braze-community/braze-node/README.md

 ## Contributing

-Contributions are welcome!
-See our [contributing guide](https://github.com/remarkablemark/braze-api/blob/master/.github/CONTRIBUTING.md) on how to proceed. :wave:
+We encourage contributions!
+See the [guide](https://github.com/remarkablemark/braze-api/blob/master/.github/CONTRIBUTING.md) on how to proceed. :wave:

 ## License